Planning Your Plugin

 4. Push out a first version to WordPress.org #4.
 Push out a first version to WordPress.org

 The WordPress.org plugins directory is the easiest way for potential users to download and install your plugin.
-WordPress’ integration with the plugin directory means your plugin can be updated by the user in a couple of couple of clicks.
+WordPress’ integration with the plugin directory means your plugin can be updated by the user in a couple of clicks.

 When you’re ready to release your first version, you’ll want to sign up.
 After a review process is completed successfully, you’ll be granted a Subversion Repository for your code.
 The WordPress.org site has good documentation for making your first Subversion commits and the overall process.